ministryofjustice/moj-frontend/docs/components/date-picker.md

 ### Asking a question with a date picker

 <p><img src="/assets/images/date-picker-question-example-2024.png" alt="A screenshot with the title 'What date do you want to view appointments for?'
 Underneath is the title 'Date' and then a text input field with the calendar icon.
 Underneath that is a green 'Continue' button."></p>

-## Contributors

-Thanks to Dom Billington, Eddie Shannon, David Middleton, and the DPS Connect team for contributing this component.

-This component was based on the [Scottish Government Design System date picker](https://designsystem.gov.scot/components/date-picker).